khoparzi/khoparzi.github.io/_posts/2018-03-09-processing-linux.md

 A few modifications need to be made for Elementary OS, for ex. there is need to use both sudo and su while moving to /usr/local/bin

 Also, I tend to use nano just because I like it better.
-Still havent been able to make the mime type work well.
+Still haven't been able to make the mime type work well.
 Hopefully that will change soon.